-Industrial Bath Heaters
+Industrial Bath Heater

 Exotherm designs and manufactures industrial bath heaters for a variety of applications.
-Among these custom process bath heaters, Exotherm offers both water bath and steam bath heaters.
+Among these custom industrial process bath heaters, Exotherm offers both water bath and steam bath heaters.
 Below are detailed descriptions of design features, applications, and operation.

 The process coils and the fire tubes are immersed in a liquid of vapor bath.
 As the unit is fired, heat is transferred from the fire tube to the process media bath and then to the process fluid.
 This indirect method of heating provides safe, uniform, and regulated heating of the process fluid.